goog-msft-fb-nflx-nvda-aapl/HMR/visualize_BMI_distribution/step1_subject_identification/README.md

 **SMPL Betas**

 SMPL betas are a set of shape parameters used in the SMPL body model.
 They represent the body shape of an individual in the 3D model.
-The betas provided by this script are based on the betas provided by the author of ScoreHMR ([https://statho.github.io/ScoreHMR/](https://statho.github.io/ScoreHMR/)).
+The betas provided by this script are based on the betas provided by the author of [ScoreHMR](https://statho.github.io/ScoreHMR/).

 **Script Functionality**